 At the Detroit Zoo

-The Japanese macaque habitat is home to five females and three males, whose social structure is built around lineage.
+The Japanese macaque habitat is home to six females and three males, whose social structure is built around lineage.
 At the top of this matriarchal society are sisters Carmen, Laura and Griffin.
 They are the most-often groomed by the habitat’s other residents.
 The bottom rank includes Madeline and Lynda.
 These two spend the most time grooming the troop’s higher-ranking members.
 This helps establish and maintain the hierarchy among them.
 The females are joined by males Denny, Mirai and Haru.
-The Japanese macaques, also known as snow monkeys, can often be seen basking in the warm steam from their hot tub and entertaining guests with their playful antics in their habitat next to the lions in the Asian Forest.
+Youngest in the group is female Hana, who was born in 2019 to parents Carmen and Haru.
+The Japanese macaques, also known as snow monkeys, can often be seen basking in the warm steam from their hot tub and entertaining guests with their playful antics in their habitat next to the lions.

 Japanese macaques have stout bodies, strong limbs and short tails.
 Their coats have long, dense fur that varies in color from brown to gray.
 Adults have exposed red skin on their faces and posterior.

-The Japanese macaque is thought to demonstrate culture, or learned behaviors, by passing on knowledge through a troop and potentially through generations.
+Japanese macaques are thought to demonstrate culture, or learned behaviors, by passing on knowledge through a troop and potentially through generations.

-The Japanese macaque can be seen sitting in naturally occurring hot springs to avoid extreme winter conditions.
+Japanese macaques can be seen sitting in naturally occurring hot springs to avoid extreme winter conditions.